 A description of the Corporation's corporate governance practices is set out below in response to the requirements of National Instrument 58-101 - Disclosure of Corporate Governance Practices and in the form set forth in Form 58-101F1 - Corporate Governance Disclosure.
 The Corporation and its Board is committed to working together to achieve strong and effective corporate governance, with the objective of promoting the long-term interests of the Corporation and the enhancement of value for all Shareholders.
-Management and the Directors continue to review and improve the Corporation's corporate governance policies and practices in relation to evolving legislation, guidelines and best practices.
-The Board is of the view that the Corporation's corporate governance policies and practices and its disclosure in this regard are comprehensive and consistent with the guidelines established by Canadian securities regulators.
+Management and the Directors continue to review and improve the Corporate governance policies and practices in relation to evolving legislation, guidelines and best practices.
+The Board is of the view that the Corporation's corporate governance policies and practices in this regard are comprehensive and consistent with the guidelines established by Canadian securities regulators.

 The Corporation's Board of Directors mandate is attached as Schedule "A".
-For the Audit Committee Mandate, and for further information on the Audit Committee, see the section entitled "Audit Committee Information" on page 30 of the Corporation's Annual Information Form dated March 24, 2023 available on SEDAR at www.sedar.com.
+For the Audit Committee Mandate, and for further information on the Audit Committee, see the section entitled "Audit Committee Information" on page 31 of the Corporation's Annual Information Form dated March 28, 2024 available on SEDAR+ at www.sedarplus.ca.